ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 # Managing Cloud connections
 {: Cloud-connections}

 Cloud connections provide an automated way to connect your {{site.data.keyword.powerSys_notm}} instances to the IBM Cloud resources that include Classic and VPC network.
-Cloud connections create a Direct Link Connect (2.0) offering instance to connect your {{site.data.keyword.powerSys_notm}} instances to the IBM Cloud resources.
+Cloud connections create a Direct Link Connect (2.0) instance to connect your {{site.data.keyword.powerSys_notm}} instances to the IBM Cloud resources.
 The speed and reliability of the Direct Link connection extends the network of your organization data center and offers more consistent, higher-throughput connectivity, keeping traffic within the IBM Cloud network.

 Maximum number of Cloud connections per account is limited to two connections.
 {: important}